IgniteUI/igniteui-docfx/en/components/excel_library_using_tables.md

 If the data in the table is subsequently changed or you change the `hidden` property of the rows, the filter conditions will not automatically reevaluate.
 The filter conditions in a table are only reapplied when table column filters are added, removed, modified, or when the `reapplyFilters` method is called on the table.

-The following are the filter types available to the columns of your `WorksheetTable`.
-They are applied by calling their corresponding `apply` method on the column, as shown in the code snippet below.
+The following are the filter types available to the columns of your `WorksheetTable`:

 - `AverageFilter` - Cells can be filtered based on whether they are above or below the average value of all cells in the column.
 - `CustomFilter` - Cells can be filtered based on one or more custom conditions.